Greatest Literature banner

 It starts when the country labourer Michael Henchard gets drunk and sells his wife and young daughter to a sailor at a village fair for five guineas.
 When he sobers up and realizes what a horrendous thing he's done, he goes looking for them, but he learns the wife, daughter and sailor have left the country.
 Repentant, he swears off alcohol.
 Over the years he works hard, becomes rich and eventually is elected the mayor of Casterbridge.
 But then his wife and her grown-up daughter show up, his reputation is threatened and....

 Well, all that just barely sets the scene.
-There are plenty more characters, more scandal, business and political intrigue, ill-fated love affairs, and at least two surprising revelations that I bet you won't see coming.
+There are plenty more characters, more scandal, business and political intrigue, ill-fated love affairs, and at least two surprising revelations I bet you won't see coming.

 But, as seemingly unsympathetic as the main character Henchard is, we feel conflicted about him throughout, as he passes through remorse, pride, obstinacy, vengefulness, resentment, jealousy and humiliation.
 He'd be a great Shakespearean tragic character, a King Lear perhaps, except like many of Hardy's characters he seldom verbalizes his emotions—no howling against the elements for him.
 No other character in Casterbridge either, except perhaps the daughter, is depicted with completely pure motives—purely good, purely self-serving or otherwise.
 The reader's empathy is tossed back and forth, trampled on and then redeemed when least expected.